aim137/ASC_AiiDA_tutorials/3.WorkFunction_vacuum_2Dmaterial/README.md

   - in some cases, we are already using AiiDA data types, e.g., StructureData
   - all python data types (int, float, dict, etc) must be turned into AiiDA data types (Int, Float, Dict, etc)

-Finally, we will also add a new @calcfunction to calculate the energy difference of each run respect to the final run and choose the minimum vacuumm that achieves an energy difference below a given threshold.
+Finally, we will also add a new @calcfunction to calculate the energy difference of each run respect to the final run and choose the minimum vacuum that achieves an energy difference below a given threshold.

 ## Shortcut instructions